 Now that was a disturbing thought.

 “Do you think any drug dealers could be here?” asked Vanessa.

 It was a valid concern.
 She did not want to be shot for being in the wrong place at the wrong time.

 “No, stupid,” said Riley.
-“You just said yourself that no one’s been here for years.”
+“You just said yourself that no one’s been in here in years.”

-Vanessa didn’t necessarily like to be insulted, but Riley’s comment was reassuring, nonetheless.
+Vanessa did not like to be insulted, but Riley’s comment was reassuring, nonetheless.

 Vanessa shone her light along the upper railing of a set of stairs.
 Moving the beam of light revealed an open archway to a kitchen, and she could even see a large, once-white oven in the back.